-YEAR 3E -TERM 2 2023 CURRICULUM OVERVIEW ENGLISH Unit - Information Reports - Australian Animals Students will examine information texts with a clear structure using notetaking to create and present detailed information reports.
-They will then prepare and present a multimodal report on an Australian animal of their choice, to an audience of their peers.
-Reading- Students will learn and consolidate strategies used to decode texts alongside QAR strategies used for comprehension.
+YEAR 3 -TERM 2 2024 CURRICULUM OVERVIEW ENGLISH Unit - Investigating characters In this unit students listen to, view and read a novel to explore the authors' use of descriptive language in the construction of characters.
+They complete a reading log that analyses characters from the novel.
+Students read an extract from the novel and answer questions using comprehension strategies to build literal and inferred meaning of the text.
+They write a short imaginative narrative based on a familiar theme.
+Unit - Exploring character and setting in texts In this unit students listen to, read, view and analyse informative and literary texts.
+They create and present a spoken procedure in the role of a character.
+They make inferences about characters and settings and draw connections between the text and their own experiences.
+Students write a persuasive letter that links to the literary text.
+SPELLING - Students will cover Soundwaves units 11-20.
+READING - Students will learn and consolidate strategies used to decode texts alongside QAR strategies used for comprehension.
 Home reading is an important part of their reading program and will continue throughout the year.
-Sight Vocabulary -Students will individually identify any unknown words that they are unable to read or understand, and locate their meaning using a dictionary.
-Spelling - Students will cover Sound Waves Units 11-20.

 MATHEMATICS Number - manipulate numbers using a range of strategies that are based on proficiency with single-digit addition facts and understanding of place value in the base-10 number system, partitioning and regrouping - become increasingly aware of the usefulness of mathematics to model situations and solve practical problems - develop, extend and apply their addition and multiplication facts and related facts for subtraction and division through recognising connections between operations and develop automaticity for 3, 4, 5, and 10 multiplication facts through games and meaningful practice - learn to formulate, choose and use calculation strategies, communicating solutions within a modelling context Measurement use metric units to measure and compare events and duration SCIENCE Unit - Spinning Earth In this unit students will use their understanding of the movement of Earth to suggest explanations for everyday observations such as day and night, sunrise and sunset and shadows.
 They will identify the observable and nonobservable features of Earth and compare its size with the sun and moon.
 They will make observations of the changes in sunlight throughout the day and investigate how Earth's movement causes these changes.
 Students will plan and conduct an investigation about shadows and will collect data safely using appropriate equipment to record formal measurements.
 Students will represent their data in tables and simple column graphs to identify patterns and explain their results.
 They will identify how Aboriginal peoples and Torres Strait Islander peoples use knowledge of Earth's movement in their traditional lives.
 Students will explore the relationship between the sun and Earth to identify where people use science knowledge in their lives.
 They will create a presentation to communicate their understandings and findings about the regular changes on Earth and its rotation.
-In this unit, students: